carlosfranzreb/openalex4ml/README.md

 4. Number of documents per file (default is 3,000).
 5. Flag indicating if texts should be processed (default is True).
 6. Flag indicating if texts should be filtered (default is True).

+## Fixing hierarchy violations

+The subject assignments of the retrieved documents sometimes don't obey the hierarchy.
+This happens when a document is assigned a subject but not its ancestors in the subject hierarchy.
+We provide a function that fixes these violations: `openalex4ml.docs.correct.fix_violations`.
+Given the folder where the documents are stored, the file with the subjects and a dump folder, it iterates over the documents, adding the ancestors of the assigned subjects if they are not present in the list, as defined in the file with the subjects.
+It then stores the documents with the correct assignments in the given dump folder.